Million-Token-Community/external-project-reviews/MillionFarmProject/README.md

 * https://github.com/crytic/slither

 ## Reports
+An analysis of what was resolved after changes were made, and what issues are still present, exist as CONTRACT_NAME-Analysis.md.

 The initial Slither output for each contract is saved as CONTRACT_NAME-slither-output.txt.
 The output of CONTRACT_NAME-slither-post-code-changes.txt is the result of running the tool after the Million Farm team made changes to address the reentrancy and unchecked transfer issues.
 Only one contract had changes; the Million Farm contract.

-To run these reports yourself, please see the Slither tool for a guide.
+To run these reports yourself, please see the Slither tool for a guide and ask the Million Farm team for the source;
+it's licensed under the open source MIT license.

 ## Disclaimer
 As always, do your own research; this is not financial advice or a recommendation of any kind.